-In this article we explain what is the crime of battery for the California law.
-One of the most common in the country and particularly in the state.
+In this blog we explain what is exactly the crime of battery in law.
+One of the most common in the country and particularly in California.

-If you have been charged with one count of physical assault, our violent crimes lawyer can help you.
-We have over 50 years of combined experience treating these types of cases with favorable results.
+If you have been charged with a battery charge, our violent crime lawyers can help.
+We have over 50 years of combined experience dealing with these types of cases with favorable results.

-Call us now and you will get a free, no obligation consultation to advise you on your case.
+Call us now to schedule a professional, no-obligation consultation to advise you on your case.

-So what is battery in law?
-Battery is described in California Penal Code 242 PC.
-It is also known by the name of simple aggression.
-For this reason, state laws charge it as a punishable misdemeanor.
+Battery is a crime under California Penal Code 242 PC.
+It is also known as simple aggression.
+Therefore, state laws punish it as a punishable misdemeanor.

 It consists of the intentional and illegal use of physical force or violence against another person.